edouardpoitras/osm-geo-mapper/README.md

 This library exposes a thread-safe data structure used for querying OSM data by 2D coordinates roughly mimicking latitude and longitude degrees.

-## Warning

-This library isn't complete yet.
-There are OSM features/properties/details that I haven't implemented yet and results in unclassified/missing data.
-If you encounter such a case, please submit a issue with the address/lat/lon or geojsonfile attempted and I'll fix those issues as they arise.

 Usage
 =====